Baking Soda

 What to Watch Why It Matters

 Ventilation CO₂ is a gas, but at the volumes we’re dealing with it’s harmless.
+Still, good airflow prevents a build‑up of the fizz in confined spaces.

 Eye & Skin Contact Acetic acid is weak, but it can sting.
-Think about it:
+A splash may irritate sensitive skin or eyes.
+On the flip side,

 Temperature Warm vinegar speeds the reaction but can also cause more vigorous foaming.
 Keep a lid or a container that can handle the pressure if you’re doing a “sealed” experiment.
-The reaction itself produces no toxic by‑products, making it an eco‑friendly cleaning alternative.

 In short, the baking soda‑vinegar combo is one of the safest chemistry demos you can perform at home.
 No fireworks, no hazardous fumes, just a fizzy, educational spectacle.